pradeephubgit/questdb.io/docs/get-started/first-database.md

 [row generator](/docs/reference/function/row-generator/) pages.

 Our `sensors` table now contains 10,000 randomly-generated sensor values of different makes and in various cities.
-Data is generated randomly, but the table should look similar to the one below:
+Though table data is generated randomly, the table should look similar to the one below:

 | ID  | make              | city     |
 | --- | ----------------- | -------- |